clegg89/sev-seg/README.md

 ## Hardware

 There is a Fritzing project under the Hardware directory which has a schematic and breadboard layout for the hardware.
+Additionally exported image files are available.

 ## Software